Click here to buy dr. hermann bayer's author-signed books

 Analysis of Genuine Karate: Misconceptions, Origins, Development, and True Purpose by Hermann Bayer

-We find three different variations of this art today:
+We find three different variants of Karate today ...

 (a) the genuine Okinawan combat or “self-protection” version,